 Step 3: Check for Specific Admission Requirements

 Specific documents may be required depending on the university.
 For detailed admission criteria, always visit the university website, and if you have any concerns, contact the appropriate university office.
-In Canada, the university for which you are applying handles applications and admissions.
-Prospective students are encouraged to apply to many programmes and colleges at the same time.
+In Canada, the university for which you are applying for handles applications and admissions.
+Prospective students are encouraged to apply to many programs and colleges at the same time.

 Step 4: Submit Your Application